ALXSIMINSKI/ALXSIMINSKI/README.md

 ## Alexander Siminski

 - 🔭 I’m currently working on project for Telenet Be.
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning PostgreSQL
 - 💬 Ask me about Java, Spring
 - 📫 How to reach me: https://www.linkedin.com/in/aliaksandr-siminski-469384127/